Neuroendocrine Cancer – Ronny Allan’s Group – how to use it

 3. If you have a grade 3 (high grade) type of Neuroendocrine Cancer, you must be careful to add your differentiation (well or poorly) to any question.
 If not, you may get some totally wrong and misleading answers.
 If you are a well-differentiated Grade 3 NET, adding your Ki67 also helps with answers due to the threshold for treatment options.
 If you have a poorly differentiated tumour i.e. Neuroendocrine Carcinoma, we strongly recommend joining a Neuroendocrine Carcinoma group as your main point of reference.
 Please message Ronny for recommendations.

-4. Some posts and some comments will be automatically rejected if they break predefined rules we have setup based on keyword alerts.
-Comments do not need approval, but these are moderated by the group admin staff including via more keyword alerts, member reported prompts and automatic keyword rejects
+5. Some posts and some comments will be automatically rejected if they break predefined rules we have setup based on keyword alerts.
+Comments do not need approval, but these are moderated by the group admin staff including via more keyword alerts, member reported prompts and automatic keyword rejects as we learn what people attempt to post.

-Please note the most common reasons for post rejection and comment deletions are as follows:
+Please note the most common (but not all) reasons for post rejection and comment deletions are as follows:

 • Themed backgrounds. i.e. a post with a Facebook provided specific colour or theme as a background.